-Russ Johnson dodges trolls and other beings that stumble in the night as he looks for his roots in Sweden's Lakes District.
+Russ Johnson dodges trolls and other beings that stumble in the bright of night during Midsummer in Sweden's Lakes District.

-It is not easy to be chirpy at 3 o'clock in the morning unless you're a bird or a Swede in midsummer when the sun doesn't set…period.
+It is not easy to be chirpy at 3 o'clock in the morning unless you're a mockingbird or a Swede during Midsummer when the sun hardly sets at all.
 Swedes are not normally a chirpy bunch, but they do manage to stay awake on summer nights.

 I went to discover my roots.
 An old friend of my father's said that I really had to go there to understand my family's unusual behavior.
-My dad was born in a little town called Vitsand in Sweden's Lakes District, made famous by the Kristin Lavransdatter books.
+My dad was born in a little town called Vitsand, in the province of Varmland in Sweden's Lakes District, made famous by the Kristin Lavransdatter books.
 It is nestled next to a lake in a bed of pines scattered with red houses and barns.
 I have seen pictures of it taken in the 1920s.
 It hasn't changed.

 My father immigrated to America, like many others, to escape poverty.
 Farmers in the valley put themselves in hock and lost their homes to merchants or, God forbid, the church.